gokhanaltun/easy-btrfs/README.md

 ```

-## 📦 What's New in v1.1.2
+## 📦 What's New in v1.1.3
 ### 🛠 Improvements
-* ✍️ Added missing descriptions to command help texts.
+- 🔧 Replaced external install script with internal `Setup()` logic
+- 🧹 Optimized code structure and improved error handling